Streptococcus pneumoniae: Diagnosis

-Example of a workup algorithm of possible bacterial infection in cases with no specifically requested targets (non-bacteria, mycobacteria etc.), with most common situations and agents seen in a New England community hospital setting.
+Example of a workup algorithm of possible bacterial infection in cases with no specifically requested targets (non-bacteria, mycobacteria, etc.), with most common situations and agents seen in a New England community hospital setting.
 Streptococcus pneumoniae is mentioned at gram stain near top right, and again in the alpha-hemolytic workflow in lower left quadrant.

 Diagnosis is generally made based on clinical suspicion along with a positive culture from a sample from virtually any place in the body.
 S. pneumoniae is, in general, optochin sensitive, although optochin resistance has been observed.

 The recent advances in next-generation sequencing and comparative genomics have enabled the development of robust and reliable molecular methods for the detection and identification of S. pneumoniae.
 For instance, the Xisco gene was recently described as a biomarker for PCR-based detection of S. pneumoniae and differentiation from closely related species.

 Atromentin and leucomelone possess antibacterial activity, inhibiting the enzyme enoyl-acyl carrier protein reductase, (essential for the biosynthesis of fatty acids) in S. pneumoniae.

 Resistance

 Resistant pneumococcal strains are called penicillin-resistant pneumococci (PRP), penicillin-resistant Streptococcus pneumoniae (PRSP), Streptococcus pneumoniae penicillin resistant (SPPR) or drug-resistant Strepotococcus pneumoniae (DRSP).
-In 2015, in the US, there were an estimated 30,000 cases, and in 30% of them the strains were resistant to one or more antibiotics.
+In 2015, in the US, there were an estimated 30,000 cases, and in 30% of them, the strains were resistant to one or more antibiotics.

+Beyond penicillin, S. pneumoniae also demonstrates high resistance to other antibiotic classes, including macrolides (such as erythromycin), lincosamides (such as clindamycin), and tetracyclines, as reported in a study of Chinese isolates.
+However, novel antibiotics such as eravacycline, omadacycline, contezolid, and nemonoxacin have exhibited considerable in vitro antimicrobial activity against S. pneumoniae.

+S. pneumoniae's higher sensitivity to eravacycline and omadacycline compared to previous generations of tetracyclines is due to structural modifications in these antibiotics that enhance target binding and reduce recognition.
+Tetracycline resistance in S. pneumoniae is associated with mutations in tet genes as well as rpsJ and rpsC genes.

+Fluoroquinolones such as nemonoxacin are an effective treatment for community-acquired pneumonia (CAP) and resistance in S. pneumoniae is relatively low; resistance may be acquired through point mutations in resistance genes gyrA, gyrB, parC, parE, patA, and patB.

+Oxazolidinones, such as Contezolid, show in vitro efficacy against many Gram-positive cocci.
+Oxazolidinone resistance in S. pneumoniae is associated with mutations in the peptidyl transferase central loop of the ribosomal 23S rRNA domain V.